Possible Steps To Eating Healthy Everyday

 They break down quickly in your body, causing sugar spikes and crashes.

-These are packed with fiber and nutrients and digest more slowly:
+These are packed with fiber and nutrients and digest more slowly:- Brown rice

 Whole grains aren’t just healthy, they’re satisfying and easy to enjoy once you know what to look for!